 IoT Gateways vs IoT Modems

 By now, you have probably seen a wide array of IoT Gateways and IoT Modems in our growing catalog of products.
 We don’t blame you if you are feeling a little confusion.
-Further complicating the matter, you may also recall the introduction of a MQTT Gateway and a MQTT Modem.
-So now it’s time for us to end the confusion and address the topic of IoT Modems and IoT Gateways head on.
+So now it’s time for us to address the topic of IoT Modems and IoT Gateways head on.

 Defining this terminology requires we step back and look at the objectives of each technology.
 In some applications you may need IoT gateways.
 Other applications may need IoT modems.
 You may be surprised to learn that you might actually need both, depending on your IoT implementation strategy.
 Let’s start by defining these technologies from the viewpoint of NCD design engineers.